 Arithmetic Logic Unit

-The Arithmetic Logic Unit (ALU) contains the electrical circuits that are used to carry out instructions.
-The processor can execute many different types of instructions, such as addition, subtraction, multiplication, division, exponentiation, logarithms, etc… The processor can carry out logical instructions such as, greater than, less than, equal to, and so on.
+The Arithmetic Logic Unit (ALU) contains all of the electrical circuits that are used to carry out instructions.
+The processor is capable of executing many different types of instructions, such as addition, subtraction, multiplication, division, exponentiation, logarithms and so on.
+The processor can carry out logical instructions such as, greater than, less than and equal to.

 The control unit has two primary functions within the processor.
-Just as its name implies, the control unit oversees moving data around inside of the processor.
-It can pull data out of the registers, or move new data into them.
+Just as its name implies, the control unit is in charge of moving data around inside of the processor.
+It can pull data out of the registers or move new data into them.
 It is also able to access program instructions and feed commands into the ALU.

 The control unit is also in charge of external data movement between the processor, primary and secondary storage devices, and other I/O devices.

 Registers offer incredible speed.
-They are faster than primary storage devices, such as RAM.
-The primary reason why this type of memory is not standard throughout the computer, is because of its cost.
-This type of storage is extremely expensive, and not practical for general usage; therefore, slower, cheaper memory, such as RAM, is normally used for primary storage.
+They are faster than primary storage devices, such as Random Access Memory (RAM).
+The primary reasons why this type of memory is not standard throughout the computer, is because of its cost.
+This type of storage is extremely expensive, and not practical for general usage; therefore, slower, more economical memory, such as RAM, is normally used for primary storage.